-- After you have completed a few projects in your niche and developed a reputation, you and your team of independents consultants/professionals can move to larger projects and fees using ROI-based Fee Model or an Agile Agency Model.
+- After you have completed a few projects in your niche and developed a reputation, you and your team of independent consultants/professionals can move to larger projects and fees using an ROI-based Model or an Agile Agency Model.

 Agile Agency Model

-From 1989 to 2002, the Rolling Stones earned $1.5 Billion – that is spelled with a LARGE B. And they did that using a model that I think works well for independent consultants, a model I have used a couple of times.
+From 1989 to 2002, the Rolling Stones earned $1.5 Billion – that is spelled with a LARGE B. And they did that using a model that I think works well for independent consultants, a model I have used several times.
 Their business model combines Agile Agency, Packaged and Productized offerings, and Multiple Streams of Income.

-Mick Jagger, the lead, went to the London School of Economics and to paraphrase Mick's words, "I didn't study business as much as economic history."
-Although he says he did not study business, he changed economic model for the music industry.
+Mick Jagger, the lead, went to the London School of Economics, and to paraphrase Mick's words, "I didn't study business as much as economic history."
+Although he says he did not study business, he changed the business/operating model for the music industry.

 Sticking with the concept of an Agile Agency, the Rolling Stones have only a few permanent "employees."
-There are four business owners (the key musicians), a business manager, a tour director, and back office.
+There are four business owners (the key musicians), a business manager, a tour director, and a back office staff.
 On tour, almost everyone is hired temporarily for a discrete skill at a specific venue.

 In their Agile Agency Model model, they use temporary personnel to set up the next venue, backup musicians at the current venue, and temporary personnel for take-down at the finished venue.
-At the end of a tour, the entire "tour business" disbands.
+The entire "tour business" disbands at the end of a tour-year.

 While revenue from records has decreased over the years, their concert and additional revenue streams have increased.
 Their multiple streams of income come from packaged and productized offerings.
 As they get older, they can work less and make more.
 (Sound like something you could work toward?)